GuanLab/PSGRN/README.md

             --do_filter
     ```
     * `--dataset_name` could also be "weissmann_k562" to run on the K562 dataset

+    * `--exp_id` is the subfolder name within the `output_directory`.
+The default is a random 6-digit number if not set specifically.

     * We use different `--fraction_partial_intervention` with 0, 0.05, 0.15, 0.25, 0.5, 0.75, 1.0 to study the model's scalability under different fractions of interventional data.
 0 means no interventional data, *i.e*, purely observational data